bforbesc/AI-Assistant-Competition/README.md

 ### For Students
 1. Read the [User Guide](documentation/USER_GUIDE.md) for:
    - Registration and account setup
-   - Dashboard overview
+   - Interface overview
-   - Building and submitting bots
+   - Instructing and submitting agents
-   - Testing and leaderboard
+   - Negotiation and leaderboard
 2. Register and create your account
-3. Start building your first bot
+3. Start building your first agent
 4. Test in the playground
 5. Submit to competitions